 After completing his internship Neal helped with a church plant in Encinitas, CA and in November 2004 Neal was called to minister at South Hills Church in Henderson, NV as the Middle School Pastor.
 During the almost 8 years Neal served at South Hills he served in almost every area of the church (Middle School, High School, Missions, Interim help and Life Groups).
 While living in Henderson Neal completed his Masters of Divinity at Tozer Seminary and was ordained as an Alliance Pastor.

-August 2012 Neal and Charity took a huge faith step and followed God's call to minister on the San Francisco Peninsula at Central Peninsula Church (CPC).
-Neal currently serves as the Foster City Campus Pastor and has the blessing of leading the Foster City team as they seek "to make and mature more followers of Christ".
+In August 2012 Neal and Charity took a huge faith step and followed God's call to minister on the San Francisco Peninsula at Central Peninsula Church (CPC).
+For five years Neal served as the Foster City Campus Pastor and has the blessing of leading the Foster City team as they sought "to make and mature more followers of Christ".

 Neal and Charity have three Children: Sophie Marie, Leah Joy and Isaiah Justus.
 In his spare time (haha) Neal enjoys speeding time with his wife, fishing and snowboarding.
 He loves to eat sushi and drink decaf coffee while talking about growing in Christ.
 They have dedicated their lives to reaching others for Jesus.